foodie-fun/FFBE/README.md

 # BackEND for the FoodieFun Application
-This is the backend for foodiefun APP
+This is the backend for foodieFun APP

 Pitch: As an avid foodie, I love going out to eat.
 I hate remembering what I have and haven’t ordered at each place, what I liked and didn’t like, what the wait time was a certain times of day, etc.  Did I like the burrito or enchilada better?
 The spicy version or normal?